Can I Do 9-bit Serial Communication Instead of 7 or 8 bits with National Instruments Products?

 Primary Software Fixed Version:

-Can I add a 9th data bit to my serial communication?
+Can I add a 9th data bit to my serial communication with National Instruments Products?

 The serial protocols for certain instruments use a 9-bit date frame, rather than the more common 8 data bits and a parity bit.
 However, the UART on all National Instruments serial products only supports 5 to 8 data bits, Even/Odd/Mark/Space/None parity and 1/1.5/2 stop bits.
 Since the UART does not support 9 data bits directly, there is no provision in the driver to accomplish this.